 It’s important to note that red-eye is not caused by marijuana smoke itself.
 Instead, it’s triggered by THC and other chemicals in the pot plant known as cannabinoids.

 Does the level of red reflect the level of high?

-The dose of cannabinoids delivered by the weed you smoke helps determine how red your eyes become (as do your genes, allergies, and general sensitivity to marijuana).
-Smoking a bong-load of low-grade cannabis one day may have no effect while a few puffs of high-grade pot the next could leave you scrambling for Visine.
+Essentially, yes.
+The amount and quality of cannabinoids consumed directly influences how red your eyes become (though genes, allergies, and general sensitivity to marijuana also play a part).
+More cannabinoids increase the level of blood vessel dilation, thus making your eyes redder.
+Hitting a bong packed with low-grade cannabis one day may have no effect, while a few puffs of high-grade pot, or having a marathon smoke day, could leave you scrambling for Visine.

-So how to avoid dreaded red eyes?
+How do I avoid or treat redness?
 Here are a few tips.

-First, pick strains that deliver less THC.
+One option is opting for strains low in cannabinoids (but who wants to do that?)
 Many strains are high in CBD and other medically beneficial cannabinoids but low in THC.
-This means you won’t get as high, but if you’re more concerned with medication than recreation, this is a good way to keep your eyes white.
+This means you won’t get nearly as high, but if you’re more concerned with medication than recreation, this could be a good way to keep your eyes white.

 What do you think: Are red eyes a serious problem for you?
 Do you even care if people see you with bloodshot eyes?